Coronavirus (COVID-19) Update on City of Windsor Services

 Economic Development (Office of the CAO)

 All Economic Development Services are available with the exception of on-site meetings and visits.
-The processing times of CIP Applications and Business Incentives may be increased.
-Questions can be directed to Milan Vujanovic, Senior Economic Development Officer, at 519-890-0453 or email@example.com.
+The processing times of Community Improvement Plan (CIP) Applications and Business Incentives may be increased.
+Questions can be directed to Milan Vujanovic, Senior Economic Development Officer at 519-890-0453 or firstname.lastname@example.org.

 No public facing services will be offered (e.g. street opening permits, encroachments etc.).
 Limited service will be provided to development applications, engineering, E.I.S. and drafting.
 E-services will continue to be offered.
 Construction will continue.